 Winner or Binner?
 When we toasted these, the flat filled with a really sweet, hot chocolate smell.
 I was worried because they smelled really sweet, but actually, the sweet aroma is oddly deceptive.
 They’re still pretty sweet regardless, but far from as sweet as they smell.
 The chocolate pastry is good, and the filling compliments it well.
 The icing feels like a bit of a sweetness overkill (still, and that was my criticism the first time).
 I wouldn’t have them often, but as an occasional treat, they’re pretty good.
 A Winner.

-Ahh yes… the peanut biscuit I’ve heard all about, but never been able to try.
+Ahh yes… the peanut biscuit I’ve heard all about, but have never been able to try.
 Well, today is the day!
 I have to be honest, I’m not much of a peanut butter fan so I’m quite hesitant about these.
 Maybe they’ll work for me, or maybe they won’t.

 Winner or Binner?
 I have to be honest, I’m sold!
 I didn’t think I could like anything with peanut butter but America, you’ve done it!
 I love the golden sweet, crunchy biscuit and the slightly salty peanut butter filling, the two contrast one another very well.
 The peanut shape is also cute, novel, and great for entertaining or at parties.
 I could make Nutter Butter a habit, very easily – too easily!
 A Winner.